AQNclasses/notes405-fa25/4-randomized.md

 since we do not replace the nuts once we've tested them.
 The odds of the single nut we're trying to match being in any given position in the order is $1/n$.

-Next, we plug our probability into our definition of expecation, separating the last two terms from the sum at first, then simplifying:
+Next, we plug our probability into our definition of expectation, separating the last two terms from the sum at first, then simplifying:

 $$